krenalis/krenalis/doc/src/identity-resolution.md

 The Identity Resolution is executed:

-* arbitrarily by Chichi, for example when importing from a connection
+* arbitrarily by Meergo, for example when importing from a connection
 * explicitly by the user

->  We have a discussion on that, [#354](https://github.com/open2b/chichi/issues/354).
+>  We have a discussion on that, [#354](https://github.com/meergo/meergo/issues/354).

 ## Same User Criterion